BM25 Search in LLM Systems

 Term Frequency Saturation (varying k₁)

 The parameter controls how fast the curve saturates.
-Higher values (1.5–2.0) allow more credit for repeated terms — useful for long documents where repetition matters.
-Lower values (0.5–1.0) saturate faster, treating presence as more important than frequency — useful when you care more about "does it contain this term?" than "how many times?"
+Higher values (1.5-2.0) allow more credit for repeated terms, which is useful for long documents where repetition matters.
+Lower values (0.5-1.0) saturate faster, treating presence as more important than frequency, which is useful when you care more about "does it contain this term?" than "how many times?"
 The default balances these concerns.

 3. Long documents shouldn't win by default (Length Normalization)